DavidAnson/check-pages/README.md

 Type: `Array` of `String`
 *Required*

 `pageUrls` specifies a list of URLs for web pages the task will check.
+The list can be empty, but must be present.

-URLs must be absolute and can point to local or remote content.
-The `pageUrls` array can be empty, but must be present.
+URLs can point to local or remote content via the `http`, `https`, and `file` protocols. `http` and `https` URLs must be absolute; `file` URLs can be relative.
+Some features (for example, HTTP header checks) are not available with the `file` protocol.

 #### checkLinks